libplctag/protocol_toolkit/docs/code_creation_guidelines.md

 ```
 That means that the place where obj was created should have provided a destructor function.
 There should only be one place that all the details of disposing of an object are known.
 - if there is more than 10% of a file to change, rewrite it in a different file and mv it over.
+- do not provide publically accessible destructor functions for your data.
+Use the destructor callback with ptk_alloc().
+All memory should be freed just with ptk_free().